 How to Make Raspberry Pretzel Salad

-- Make the 1st layer.
-The first layer is a salty pretzel crust.
-Simply pulse the pretzels in a food processor or blender until they’re crushed.
-Then stir in the melted butter and sugar until combined.
-Press the pretzel mixture into a buttered 9×13-inch baking dish, then bake at 400°F for about 10 minutes.
-Then place the pan in the refrigerator to chill for about 30 minutes.
+Pulse pretzels in a food processor or blender until crushed.
+Stir in melted butter and sugar until combined.
+Press pretzel mixture into a buttered 9×13-inch baking dish, then bake at 400°F for about 10 minutes.
+Pace the pan in the refrigerator to chill for about 30 minutes.

-- Make the 2nd layer.
-Spread the filling on top of the crust (make sure to go all the way to the edges so the 3rd jello layer doesn’t leak through).
+Spread whipped cream cheese filling on top of the crust (make sure to go all the way to the edges so the 3rd jello layer doesn’t leak through).
 Place in the fridge for about an hour.

-- Make the 3rd layer.
-Last comes the fruity jello layer.
 Boil the water with the raspberry jello and stir for about 2 minutes, until the sugar has dissolved.
 Then mix in the frozen raspberries.
 Let the mixture slightly thicken, then pour evenly over the cream cheese filling.
-Then place in the refrigerator for about 2 hours to set completely.
+Then place in the refrigerator for about 2 hours to set completely before slicing.

-- Soften the cream cheese at room temperature before getting started.
+- Remember to soften the cream cheese at room temperature before getting started.

-- Use a blender or food processor to crush the pretzels (you want them to be pretty fine).
+- Use a blender or food processor to crush the pretzels into fine crumbs.

 - Make sure to go all the way to the edges with each layer (especially the cream layer) to prevent the jello from leaking through.

-- Allow the jello to cool a little bit and thicken slightly before pouring on cream cheese layer.
+- Allow jello to cool and thicken slightly before pouring on cream cheese layer.

 More Dessert Salads You’ll Love